G Locus – Progressive Graying

 Not all dogs with blue or gray coats got their color from progressive graying:

-• Dilution can turn black to blue and brown to lilac.
-But these dogs are already born with a diluted coat color and diluted skin and nose pigment.
+• Dilution causes dogs to be born with a diluted coat color and diluted skin and nose pigment.

-• White phaeomelanin intensity in A-Locus patterns can look very grayish, e.g. pepper-and-salt in Schnauzers.
+• Low phaeomelanin intensity in A locus patterns can look very grayish, in Schnauzers.

 Progressive Greying Dogs NOT